mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 Live Video stream with quality of 3 frames per second or more using [M-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG).

 {% hint style="info" %}
-Preview should have the quality markings and segment marking.
-The preview would also be used to display any error message to the user screen.
+The preview should have quality markings and segment marking.
+The preview would also be used to display an error message to the user screen.
 All error messages should be localized.
 {% endhint %}

 #### Error Response for Device Stream